NOTACAL logo

 Introduction

 Time duration calculation measures the elapsed interval between two points in time.
-Whether you need to know how many hours remain until a deadline, how long a task has taken, or what time it will be after adding a certain period, time arithmetic is a fundamental everyday need.
-In our fast-paced world, accurately measuring time intervals helps with project management, event planning, travel logistics, and personal productivity.
+Whether you need to know how many hours remain until a deadline, how long a task has taken, or what time it will be after adding a certain period, time arithmetic is a fundamental everyday need. [nist-time] In our fast-paced world, accurately measuring time intervals helps with project management, event planning, travel logistics, and personal productivity.

 Common applications include project management — tracking how many work hours remain before a milestone, calculating the duration of completed tasks for billing, and scheduling dependent tasks with accurate lead times.
 In event planning, determining the length of meetings, trips, or appointments helps allocate time budgets.
 Travel calculations are another major use case — flight durations, layover times, and road trip estimates all depend on accurate time arithmetic.